Research News Archive

 October 30, 2015.
 The 2015 Celebration of Research and Creative Scholarship was held on October 30, 2015.
 The program included 4 plenary presentations, 41 poster presentations, and 14 oral breakout presentations.
 View Program

-August 25, 2014.
 Joel Lisboa, an Archaeology student, received the American Schools of Oriental Research Platt Excavation Fellowship which funded his participation in an excavation in Sicily.
-You can read about his experience on the dig at the ASOR Blog
+View more information about ASOR fellowship here.

 2014.
 SHEBANQ wins Best Digital Humanities Award.
 Oliver Glanz, Assistant Professor of Old Testament, in the Seventh-day Adventist Theological Seminary at Andrews, is part of a team that developed "SHEBANQ: System for HEBrew Text: ANnotations for Queries and Markup."
 The system recently won the Best Digital Humanities tool or suite of tools award for 2014.
 View Article, View SHEBANQ